-Dr. Gounder is on the faculty of the New York University School of Medicine.
+Dr. Gounder is a Clinical Assistant Professor of Medicine at New York University.
 She’s currently on an "ill-health tour" of the US, caring for patients in disease hotspots throughout the country... everywhere from NYC's Bellevue Hospital to Indian reservations to Appalachia.

 She's written for The New Yorker, The Atlantic, The Guardian US, The Washington Post, Reuters, Quartz, Sports Illustrated and Bloomberg View.
 She’s a frequent expert guest on MSNBC, CNN, HLN, Al Jazeera America, CBS, BBC, MTV and Oprah Prime.
 She’s best known for her print and TV coverage of the Ebola, Zika and opioid abuse epidemics.